-Volunteer for a Division Committee!
+Volunteer to Serve on a Division Committee

-Considering volunteering?
-Complete and submit a brief Volunteer Interest form at the link below!
 Please contact us at women.apa@gmail.com with any questions, comments, or concerns.

 Volunteer Interest Form

-The descriptions below provide an overview of Division committee activities and focus areas.
 When relevant, we've identified when each committee is most active.
 Several committees have more notable peaks and valleys in activity.
-Please use these descriptions as a guide.
-Volunteers are welcome to participate in more than one committees or initiative!

 Communications Committee*

-Busiest period: Consistent activity, with peaks around big events (i.e., NPC)
+Busiest period: Consistent activity, with peaks around big events (i.e., NPC).

-Example volunteer activities:
+Example volunteer tasks:

 • Quarterly newsletter editor or contributor: Help curate, design, and publish the Division's quarterly e-newsletter shared with over 4,000 subscribers using MailChimp.